Montrae Holland: Dallas Cowboys

-In 2009, the Cowboys tried to convert him into a backup center, but because this was a new position to him, he was not effective.
+In 2009, the Cowboys tried to convert Holland into a backup center, but because this was a new position to him, he was not effective.
 He was declared inactive for all 16 regular season games and in two playoff contests.

-In 2010, he was mostly a reserve player, starting two games at left guard in place of an injured Kosier.
+In 2010, Holland was mostly a reserve player, starting two games at left guard in place of an injured Kosier.

-In 2011, he was released before the season started because he was out of shape.
+In 2011, Holland was released before the season started because he was out of shape.
 On October 18, he was re-signed after both Derrick Dockery and rookie Bill Nagy went down with injuries.
-He started 10 games at left guard and was a key player on the offensive line, before suffering a partially torn left biceps.
+Holland started 10 games at left guard and was a key player on the offensive line, before suffering a partially torn left biceps.
 On December 26, he was placed on the injured reserve list.
-In 2012, the Cowboys couldn't agree with Holland on a new contract and he decided instead not to play professional football.
+In 2012, the Cowboys could not agree with Holland on a new contract and he decided instead not to play professional football.

 Personal life

-On June 24, 2008, he was presented by Mayor Bob Avery with the key to his hometown Jefferson, Texas, for his generous contributions over the years to the community, including his support of the Marion County Youth Football league.
+On June 24, 2008, Holland was presented by Mayor Bob Avery with the key to his hometown Jefferson, Texas, for his generous contributions over the years to the community, including his support of the Marion County Youth Football league.